 2. Go natural on bed linen

 For those summer covers and bed linen choices, you'll want to go for natural fibres.
 Why?
-Because they're the most breathable, and able to wick away that perspiration for when you do get a little warm in the dead of your restful sleep.
+Because they're the most breathable, and able to wick away that perspiration for when you do get a little warm in the middle of your restful sleep.
 On the other hand, synthetic fibres are known for being poor ventilators, so cotton blankets, linen cotton sheets and bamboo sheet sets are a great alternative.

-3. Go light weight bed sheets
+3. Choose light weight bed sheets

 Generally, when it comes to your summer bed sheets, the lighter the weight the better.
 If they're too heavy they could obviously be too warm.
 Also, if your sheet set is nice and breathable but simply too heavy, it could cling to your body too much rather than allowing some refreshing air circulation whilst you slumber.
 Canningvale's Vintage Softwash Collection has already been a standout this summer with customer's raving about the softness and coolness this product allows in the warmer months.

 4. Opt for light colours sheets